More about estate planning

 Charitable Remainder Trust: A charitable remainder trust is an irrevocable trust that provides a stream of income for your family members for the term of the trust before the remaining assets are transferred to the designated charitable organization at the end of the trust.

-There are many ways to contribute through Planned Giving, and we encourage you to meet with your wealth, financial, estate, and/or tax advisors to ensure that you select the planned giving option or options that best meet your needs and philanthropic goals.
+There are many ways to contribute to Meals on Wheels, and we encourage you to meet with your wealth, financial, estate, and/or tax advisors to ensure that you select the planned giving option or options that best meet your needs and philanthropic goals.
 We hope that your Planned Giving includes support for Meals on Wheels so that we can continue to fulfill our mission.